 Just like the original version, I paired Instant Pot Aloo Palak with biriyani and sometimes with chapati or plain steamed rice.

 The best thing about the Instant Pot, as opposed to the traditional method, is that I can follow the entire procedure in one pot.
-A nutritious, vegan and gluten-free and mess-free curry for a weekday...
-That's such a great gift for a weekday!

 Blend the washed spinach with ½ cup warm water and bring it to a puree consistency.
 Place it aside.

-Start the instant pot in sauté mode and drizzle a couple of teaspoons of oil.
+Start the instant pot in saute mode and drizzle a couple of teaspoons of oil.
 As the oil heats up, add the cinnamon sticks, bay leaf, and cloves.
 Add the garlic and garlic and onions, and saute for 2 minutes.

 Add cubed potatoes and the blended spinach mixture.
 Stir well